tnajdek/zotero-api-client/README.md

 #### singleWriteResponse.getData() ⇒ <code>Object</code>
 **Kind**: instance method of [<code>SingleWriteResponse</code>](#module_zotero-api-client..SingleWriteResponse)
 **Returns**: <code>Object</code> - For put requests, this represents a complete, updated object.
-                 For patch requests, this reprents only updated fields of the updated object.
+                 For patch requests, this represents only updated fields of the updated object.
 <a name="module_zotero-api-client..MultiWriteResponse"></a>

 ### zotero-api-client~MultiWriteResponse ⇐ <code>ApiResponse</code>